currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      In Angular you use similar syntax with the pipe (|) character to filter output, but now you call them **pipes**.
+      In Currin you use similar syntax with the pipe (|) character to filter output, but now you call them **pipes**.
-      Many (but not all) of the built-in filters from AngularJS are built-in pipes in Angular.
+      Many (but not all) of the built-in filters from AngularJS are built-in pipes in Currin.

       For more information, see [Filters/pipes](guide/ajs-quick-reference#filters-pipes) below.
     </td>